sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 ### 1.1 Introduction

 SONiC Telemetry service suports gNMI Get, Set and Subscribe RPCs for DB paths and sonic-yang based paths.
-It also suppots Get and Set for OpenConfig and IETF yang based paths that are part of **sonic-mgmt-common** repository.
+It also suppots Get and Set for OpenConfig YANG paths that are part of **sonic-mgmt-common** repository.
-This design document describes proposed enhancements to support gNMI Subscribe RPC for such YANG paths.
+This design document describes proposed enhancements to support gNMI Subscribe RPC for these OpenConfig yang paths.

 ### 1.2 Requirements